 EXCESSIVE SWEATING - HYPERHYDROSIS

-Hyperhidrosis or excessive sweating is also a medical, not just an aesthetic problem that involves excessive activity of the sweat glands.
-Excessive sweating most commonly occurs under the armpits and can also be present on the palms and soles of the feet.
+Hyperhidrosis represents also a medical, not just an aesthetic problem.
+It involves excessive activity of the sweat glands.
+Excessive sweating most commonly occurs under the armpits.
+Also, it can be present on the palms and soles of the feet.
 Complications such as inflammation of the skin in areas of excessive sweating can sometimes occur as a result of excessive sweating.

 The basic function of sweating is to regulate body temperature.
 In severe forms of axillary hyperhidrosis, sweating exceeds the body’s normal need to cool the skin.

-The diagnosis of this medical condition requires professional medical treatment that includes general medical history taking and specific tests.
+The diagnosis of this medical condition requires professional medical work-up.
+That diagnostics includes general medical history taking and specific tests.
 There are a number of potential causes (symptomatic hyperhidrosis as a consequence of some other disorders, emotional disturbances, etc.).
-Only after receiving data from the patient, it is possible to determine optimal type of treatment.
+Only after we receive data from the patient, it is possible to determine optimal type of treatment.

-- Botox treatment is approved for the treatment of excessive axillary sweating when other topical preparations do not give results.
+Botox treatment is proven treatment of excessive axillary sweating when other topical preparations do not give results.
 Injected Botox neurotoxin controls sweating by temporarily blocking nerves that chemically stimulate the sweat glands.
 Sweating stops when stimulation by chemical signals stops.
 Sweating stops only in the applied area, while in other untreated areas it continues unhindered.

 BOTOX IN THE TREATMENT OF EXCESSIVE SWEATING - PROCEDURE